humdrum-tools/humdrum-documentation/guide/ch34/index.md

 Segmentation Using the *context* Command
 ----------------------------------------

-So far, we have processed only \"vertical\" sets of concurrent pitches.
+So far, we have processed only "vertical" sets of concurrent pitches.
-In set-theory analyses, there are many other important ways of
-\"segmenting\" the musical pitches into pitch-class sets.
+In set-theory analyses, there are many other important ways of "segmenting" the musical pitches into pitch-class sets.
 As we saw in [Chapter 19,](/guide/ch19) the [**context**](/tool/context) command provides a useful way of grouping together successive data tokens.